THE CHARIOTS OF GOD

 Paul consented to be the chariot of God.
 God rode through Paul and worked His will in history.

-So then death worketh in us, but life in you.
+So then death is working in us, but life in you.
 (II Corinthians 4:12)

 Do you wish to serve your generation according to the will of God?
 Then consent to be the chariot of God.
 You can do absolutely nothing of eternal Kingdom worth in your natural man.
 Your natural mind is the enemy of God.
 Lay down your life that you may be raised into newness of life.
 It will mean eternal life to unnumbered multitudes if you do.
 God is always looking for another chariot.
 Why shouldn’t it be you?

-And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
+And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 (II Corinthians 12:7)

 The Lord does not want His chariots to be exalted!

 Paul had just been given a remarkable vision, or experience, whatever it was.
 He had been carried up to Paradise.
 He was now willing to declare to one and all what he had seen and heard.